unsaved/gradle-javaPropFile-plugin/README.txt

       THIS FILTER IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

-CONSTRAINTS
-    Property names references may not begin the following characters ! - .
-    E.g., you may define a property with name "!varName", but you can't reference it with ${!varName}.

 USAGE

 Pull plugin from Internet.